tannewt/wa-law.org/bill/2021-22/hb/1117/S2/README.md

 4. A mitigation plan may be approved through a memorandum of agreement between the project proponent and either the department of ecology or the department of fish and wildlife, or both.

+## Section 8
+> This section adds a new section to an existing chapter [90.58](/rcw/90_water_rights—environment/90.58_shoreline_management_act_of_1971.md).
+Here is the [modified chapter](rcw/90_water_rights—environment/90.58_shoreline_management_act_of_1971.md) for context.

+Mitigation imposed under this chapter and consistent with chapter 43.21C RCW must apply the mitigation hierarchy requirement as defined in RCW 36.70A.030 by requiring that projects avoid impacts where avoidance is reasonably attainable, minimize impacts where avoidance is not reasonably attainable, and use compensatory mitigation where avoidance and minimization are not reasonably attainable.
+When using compensatory mitigation, regulations must ensure that measures to mitigate by compensating for the impact by replacing, enhancing, or providing substitute resources or environments result in no net loss of ecological function under a range of compensatory mitigation implementation scenarios, including compensatory mitigation implementation scenarios in which:

+1. The ecological functions and values provided by impacted elements of the environment are superior to the ecological functions and values provided by the mitigation measures; and

+2. Mitigation measures do not function as successfully as designed, intended, or expected.

+## Section 9
+> This section adds a new section to an existing chapter [36.70A](/rcw/36_counties/36.070A_growth_management—planning_by_selected_counties_and_cities.md).
+Here is the [modified chapter](rcw/36_counties/36.070A_growth_management—planning_by_selected_counties_and_cities.md) for context.

+Nothing in this act is intended to reduce mitigation requirements under other applicable state and federal environmental laws.

 ## Section 10
 The obligation of local governments to comply with the requirements set forth in sections 3 through 8 of this act is contingent on the appropriation and distribution to local governments of funds for the specific purpose of complying with this act.
 Local governments may not be required to comply with the requirements set forth in sections 3 through 8 of this act until funds sufficient to cover applicable local government costs are appropriated and distributed by the state at least two years before local governments must update comprehensive plans as required in RCW 36.70A.130.

 ## Section 11
 If specific funding for the purposes of this act, referencing this act by bill or chapter number, is not provided by June 30, 2021, in the omnibus appropriations act, this act is null and void.